Sorry, Sorry (Super Junior song): Reception

+Music video and promotion

 Music video

 The music video was filmed from February 28 to March 1, 2009.
-A 30-second teaser of the video was released on Super Junior's official iple site on March 6, 2009, and the complete video was released on March 13, the same day as Super Junior's comeback performance on KBS's Music Bank.
+A 30-second teaser of the video was released on Super Junior's official website on March 6, 2009, and the complete video was released on March 13, the same day as Super Junior's comeback performance on KBS's Music Bank.
 The video was SM Entertainment's first anamorphic formatted music video with an aspect ratio of 2.39:1.
 Throughout most of the video, only eleven members are seen dancing to most of the choreography, although the video does include all thirteen members of Super Junior.
 Heechul appears to be in the dance towards the end of the video, and Kibum only appears in solo shots.
 The music video was published on SMTOWN's YouTube Channel on June 7, 2009.

 The video starts off with an experimental scene, a woman's eye peeping through a key hole.
 She then pulls up her skirt, exposing her legs, and Super Junior member Kibum blindfolds himself; a small flame is burning an enclosed envelope, which is sealed with sealing wax.
 The woman then touches her lips and pulls off her pearl necklace.
 This scene is then engulfed to blackness and zooms to Super Junior, who are seen posing side by side in front of a white screen.
 Han Geng leads the group into a gentle sliding pose, and then they start dancing.
 In the song's dance bridge the members are tutting, with Eunhyuk in the lead.
 The whole music video is in black and white.
 The dance is choreographed by Nick Bass as well as Trent Dickens, who is known for working with international stars like Usher and Justin Timberlake.
 Another music video which focused on the song's choreography was released on April 3, 2009.
 The original music video surpassed 100 million views on YouTube in December 2018.
 On October 5, 2022, the original MV was officially remastered into 4K high-quality.

 Promotion

 Super Junior's members Leeteuk and Eunhyuk first revealed the key point of "Sorry, Sorry" choreography in Kiss The Radio on March 6, 2009, ahead of its release.
 Member Kibum did not participate in the promotional activities.
 Super Junior performed "Sorry, Sorry" on the music programs Music Bank, Music Core, and Popular Songs three times a week, starting March 13, 2009.
 On March 13, they performed the song live at Kiss The Radio.
 Promotional performances lasted for two full months, with the last performance carried out on May 16, 2009, on Music Core.
 The first overseas performance of "Sorry, Sorry" was in Beijing, China, on May 1, 2009, at the Beijing National Stadium.
 The single was also featured on Perez Hilton's blog.
 They also performed the song at the 20th Golden Melody Awards in Taiwan, after becoming the only foreign act invited to the ceremony.